 However, Folate Deficiency can turn into a severe disorder if not treated on time for people who survive on junks.

-Folate Deficiency or Folic Acid deficiency often goes unnoticed because of its subtle signs which we confuse easily with other problems.
+Folate Deficiency or Folic Acid deficiency often goes unnoticed because of its subtle signs, which we confuse easily with other problems.

-Folic Acid Deficiency Symptoms
+Folic Acid Deficiency Symptoms in Adults

-According to our modern daily lifestyle, having a balanced diet is somewhat of a joke and also needs lots of maintenance which we cannot afford.
+According to our modern daily lifestyle, having a balanced diet is somewhat of a joke and needs lots of maintenance which we cannot afford.

-1. Cognitive Problems
+1. Cognitive Problems ( Neurological )

-While seldom we consider our deficiency of one vitamin to be the villain of mental health issues, in most cases folic acid plays a vital role in shaping how our cognitive behavior rotates around your daily life.
+While seldom we consider our deficiency of one vitamin to be the villain of mental health issues, in most cases folic acid plays a vital role in shaping how our cognitive behaviour rotates around your daily life.

 While mental health issues should be treated with proper care and caution, the importance of having a balanced diet cannot be overlooked in any mental health issues.

-2. Body Ache
+2. Body Aches

-The deficiency of folic acid eventually breaks off the supply of oxygen to our brain and it causes severe headaches as the arteries of the brain swells up.
+The deficiency of folic acid eventually breaks off the supply of oxygen to our brain, and it causes severe headaches as the arteries of the brain swells up.